IBM/ALIA/README.md

 The system is implemented in C++ for Windows because Microsoft's OS has embedded (non-network) real-time speech recognition.
 The code normally compiles under VS2010, but newer versions should work as well.
 A precompiled executable, "MensEt.exe", can be found in directory "robot/MensEt".
 To run this you will need the DLLs as well as the "KB", "KB2", "language" and "test" directories.
 To see the sequences from the video use menu option "Demo / Local Text File" with [test/1-dance.tst](robot/MensEt/test/1-dance.tst) or [test/2-tiger.tst](robot/MensEt/test/2-tiger.tst).
 Hit ENTER to accept each line as it appears in the Conversation window.

+Alternatively you can try running with Microsoft Azure speech recognition.
+The accuracy is generally better, but you need an active network connection and an [Azure account](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices).
+Enter the credentials you obtain into text file "sp_reco_web.key" in the executable directory.
+Then, for both MensEt and Banzai, select menu "Demo / Demo Options" and set "Speech" to 2.

 ---

 #### Experimenting with the MensEt Program